 Company financial reporting revision quiz

-One of our students, Lucy Gluster-Byers, has produced a revision quiz for fellow students
+One of our students, Lucy Glister-Byers, has produced a revision quiz for fellow students

-to help them recap on financial accounting in preparation for their Company Financial Reporting course.
+to help them recap on financial accounting in preparation for their Company Financial Reporting course (2016 Syllabus).
 With her permission, we have made it available here to help other

 Student revision event